-We plan on opening registration in late May.
+We plan on opening registration June 14.
 TAF 2021 will take place July 25th through August 1st.

 Will TAF offer online programming this summer?

-This has yet to be determined, based upon the results of our surveys as well as the capabilities of our staff.
+This has yet to be determined.
 Accessibility is always a high priority for our community.

 What will the daily schedule look like?